paulross/pymemtrace/docs/source/tech_notes/cPyMemTrace.rst

         # Execution code here.
         pass

-Now reference tracing but only reporting on a specific type and no builtin types:
+Now reference tracing but only reporting on a specific type and no builtin types with no garbage collection run:

 .. code-block::  python